 Lethal White is fourth book of the Cormoran Strike series released yesterday, on September 18,2018.
 J K Rowling publishes this series under the pen name Robert Galbraith.
 The Cormoran Strike series is classic contemporary crime fiction set in London, where Cormoran Strike, war veteran turned private detective, solves brutal murders with the help of his trusted assistant Robin Ellacott.
 The first Cormoran Strike novel, The Cuckoo’s Calling, was published in 2013, followed by The Silkworm in 2014 and Career of Evil in 2015.
 J K Rowling continues to write The Cormoran Strike series under the name of Robert Galbraith to maintain the distinction from her other writing.

-Lethal White is the latest book in the Cormoran Strike series by J K Rowling, with at least seven books planned.
+Lethal White is the latest book in the Cormoran Strike series by world’s richest female author J K Rowling, with at least seven books planned.
 These books are loosely standalone.
 The mystery in each one is self-contained, but the character relationships evolve over time; most chiefly the fraught and yearning partnership between detective Cormoran Strike and his assistant Robin Ellacot.

 In last book, Career of Evil, Cormoran Strike fired Robin after she put herself in danger and jeopardized the case.
 He regret his decision at once and show up at Robin and Matthew’s wedding.
 He begged her to come back to the detective agency.
 Lethal White picks up the story where the previous book, Career of Evil, left off.
 Shaken Robin going through with her wedding and regretting it, then she return to work with Strike.